AlgusDark/miniflux.koplugin/ARCHITECTURE.md

 # Miniflux Plugin Architecture

-This document describes the streamlined modular architecture of the Miniflux plugin, where `main.lua` handles both coordination and initialization while delegating specialized functionality to focused modules.
+This document describes the streamlined modular architecture of the Miniflux plugin, where `main.lua` handles coordination, initialization, and event handling while delegating specialized functionality to focused modules.

 ## Before: Monolithic main.lua (189 lines)